 In closing, some of the tips and techniques I’ve encouraged you to consider and action won’t all necessarily come naturally to you — and that’s okay.
 By making use of your natural ability and trying new ways to interview virtually, you’re expanding your comfort zone and increasing your repertoire for what is really an online performance.
 This is how we can further develop in what has become an even more rapidly changing world.
 And it’s also how you can put your best foot forward to win the job.

-Greg Monks is the National Talent Manager at Orbit Legal Resourcing.
-Prior to moving into legal recruitment, I practised law for 8+ years (ex-Norton Rose).
-My global career in both legal and talent acquisition provides me with a unique perspective, a diverse skillset and a wide network within the legal industry in various jurisdictions.
+Greg Monks is the Head of Orbit Legal Resourcing.
+He has been in client-facing roles all of his career.
+Prior to moving into legal recruitment, Greg was a lawyer who practised for 8+ years (ex-Norton Rose Melbourne, London in-house and NSW Government).
+His global career in legal, human resources, talent acquisition/management and business development roles has afforded him a unique perspective, a diverse skillset and a wide network within the legal industry in various jurisdictions.

 If you’re interested in joining Orbit, contact Greg for a confidential conversation on how Orbit can work for you.